How a Tax Credit Changed My Life

 I never thought a tax credit could have such a profound impact on my life, but according to recent data by the U.S. Census Bureau, tax credits like the EITC lifted 9.2 million Americans like me out of poverty in 2015.
 I think about all the people who were able to go back to school, catch up on rent, or finally pay for car repairs because of the EITC.
 But I also think about the millions of people — like those without kids or under age 25 — who are mostly excluded from receiving the EITC.

 Instead of just thinking to myself that this is unfair and has to change, I know that together we can actually change it.
 That’s what we do at RESULTS.
-Last year, we banded together to prevent key provisions of the EITC from expiring.
-I remember sitting in House Speaker Paul Ryan’s office last summer, telling his aides how these tax credits had changed my life.
+At the end of 2015, we banded together to prevent key provisions of the EITC from expiring.
+I remember sitting in House Speaker Paul Ryan’s office that summer, telling his aides how these tax credits had changed my life.
 His staff seemed surprised.
 Maybe they had never thought of the EITC in such personal terms before.
 A few months later, Congress passed legislation that prevented 16 million people from falling into poverty or even deeper into it.

 It was such a huge victory, and I know we can do it again.
 In the coming months, I’m going to work harder than ever to make sure that the EITC is expanded to workers without kids and young workers.
 I want everyone to have the same opportunity I did to move out of poverty and make a better life.